Mera Peak Climbing

 Mt.
 Baruntse appears to the left of Mt.
 Makalu.
 We can see the whole of the great sweeping ridgeline from Nuptse up to the forbidding mass of Lhotse’s south face running through to Lhotse Shar.
 And over the ridge stands the summit of Everest, the final stages of the traditional route up the southeast ridge and over the south summit to the summit ridge, visible only from this angle (or from the summit of Ama Dablam!).

-Just to the right of Kang Teiga, which dominates the western foreground, we can see all the way up the Ngozumpa glacier widening from Gokyo Ri to Cho Oyu, bringing our tally of 8,000-meter peaks to an unbelievable five.
+We can also see all the way up the Ngozumpa glacier widening from Gokyo Ri to Cho Oyu, bringing our tally of 8,000-meter peaks to an unbelievable five.
 We are likely to get an amazing sunset as a reward for the historical Mera Expedition.

 • Altitude: 5,800 m / 19,029 fee